 Suman Mallick is afflicted with permanent wanderlust, and currently lives in Austin with his daughter and his dog.
 He has a BS, a MBA, a MFA, and several PhD (“parts highly defective”).
 His debut novel was a finalist for Dzanc Books Disquiet Open Borders Book Prize, and is currently in submission.

-This June, we talk with this writer/investment banker about acting in good faith, finding your own way to breathe and be, and love that defies expectations.
+This writer/investment banker talks about acting in good faith, finding your own way to breathe and be, and love that defies expectations.

 Maile Spencer Napolean